1. Anger and Forgiveness

 In the introduction, Kant made it clear that this book has universal and inevitable validity, not belonging to individuals but to all mankind.
 Before Kant, philosophy had gone through a long history of metaphysics.

-The metaphysics that Kant refers to are the theory about the origin of the world, the highest purpose of the world, etc.
+The metaphysics that Kant refers to is the theory about the origin of the world, the highest purpose of the world, etc.

 Specifically, it is freedom, the immortality of the soul, and the existence of God.
 Kant wants to put an end to the long-term dispute.